develjs/asar/README.md

 because file size in Node.js is represented as `Number` and it is not safe to convert `Number` to UINT64.

+## Encode asar package files

+Now used simple XOR algorithm
+For apply encoding use ASAR_ENCODE_KEY enviriment variable while archiving ASAR_ENCODE_KEY may be 0..255

 [pickle]: https://chromium.googlesource.com/chromium/src/+/master/base/pickle.h
 [node-pickle]: https://www.npmjs.org/package/chromium-pickle
 [grunt-asar]: https://github.com/bwin/grunt-asar